Leadership is a way to ensure that those working in an organisation have the necessary skills to reach their goals.

 Since organisations are going through the millennial evolution, the style of leadership has changed considerably.

-In the traditional leadership style, the owner was considered to be the sole leader and there was a strict top-down hierarchy in which the orders were followed.
+In the traditional leadership style, the owner is the sole leader and there is a strict top-down hierarchy in which the orders are followed.

 Modern leaders lead people without being assertive.
 They stimulate ideas that encourage people to reach their goals, instead of forcing and pushing people towards their common goal.

-The majority of the organizations believe that it’s important to have leaders at all levels in a company.
+The majority of organisations believe that it’s important to have leaders at all levels in a company.
 Leadership increases the morale of employees, instils confidence and creates a positive environment.

 With our articles, we are trying to provide as much free and valuable content as possible, if you want to go deep into understanding how to be a modern leader and improve your leadership skills, we recommend you apply to our EWOR Academy.